Core Courses in Digital Studies

 DIGS 20005/30005.
 Data Publication for the Humanities.
 100 units.
 Spring.

-This course surveys (1) the history and theory of digital computing, (2) the ways computers have been used in the humanities, (3) recent theoretical debates surrounding the contested concept of “digital humanities,” (4) the philosophical issues raised by digital knowledge representation and artificial intelligence, and (5) the ethical and public policy issues raised by the pervasive use of digital technology in present-day societies.
-Prerequisites: DIGS 20001/30001, “Introduction to Computer Programming with Python” (or an equivalent course in computer programming) and DIGS 20003/30003, “Data Management for the Humanities.”
-These prerequisites may be waived in some cases with the instructor’s consent.
+This course surveys: (1) the history and theory of digital computing; (2) the history of computing in the humanities; (3) theoretical debates surrounding the contested concept “digital humanities”; (4) the philosophical issues raised by digital knowledge representation and artificial intelligence; and (5) the cultural impact of the pervasive use of digital technology in present-day societies.
+Prerequisites: DIGS 20001/30001, “Introduction to Computer Programming Using Python” (or an equivalent course in computer programming) and DIGS 20003/30003, “Data Management for the Humanities.”
+These prerequisites may be waived with the instructor’s consent.
 Instructor: David Schloen

 Scroll to Top